Countly/countly-sdk-documentation/sdk_dev_guide/current.md

   </li>
 </ul>
 <p>
-  <span>Note that the available features may change depending on the platform.</span>
+  Note that the available features may change depending on the platform.
 </p>
 <h2 id="01H821RTQ78JF1ANB1K482NQE0">Feature Grouping (optional)</h2>
 <p>
-  <span>The SDK may also provide feature grouping, allowing existing features to be put into groups and the use of these groups to give, cancel, and check consent.</span>
+  The SDK may also provide feature grouping, allowing existing features to be put into groups and the use of these groups to give, cancel, and check consent.
 </p>
 <p>
-  <span>For example, a client may put "sessions", "events," and "views" into one group called "activity".
-After which, they give their consent to "activity", the SDK should then automatically give consent to all underlying features.</span>
+  For example, a client may put "sessions", "events," and "views" into one group called "activity".
+After which, they give their consent to "activity", the SDK should then automatically give consent to all underlying features.
 </p>
 <pre><code class="javascript">Countly.group_features({
     activity:["sessions","events","views"],